 Here are the 5 pillars of an SAP S/4HANA implementation readiness assessment:

 1. Strategic and Executive Alignment: Before you undertake an SAP S/4HANA transformation, you need answers to big picture questions.
 Why are you undergoing this transformation?
 What do you plan to accomplish?
 Getting the answers to these kinds of questions is a critical component of establishing strategic and executive alignment because it brings clarity to the project and translates the executive vision into specific project goals and objectives.

 2. Operational Readiness: As a transformative project, an SAP S/4HANA implementation will bring changes to how you run your business.
 This means you must make some strategic operational decisions.
-The best practice is to make these operational decisions prior implementation.
+The best practice is to make these operational decisions prior to implementation.

 3. People Readiness: Your entire organization and the internal staff are essential transformation enablers.
 The object of establishing people readiness is to assess the skills and competences you have as an organization and what you will need going forward.
-Once your skills and competences are defined, a change plan and change till will be created to ensure your staff begins to prepare for upcoming changes.
+Once your skills and competences are defined, a change plan and change timeline will be created to ensure your staff begins to prepare for upcoming changes.

 4. Technical Readiness: This is where your infrastructure is assessed, and a plan is put together on how you are going to decommission your legacy systems or migrate them over to SAP S/4HANA.
 The objective of technical readiness is to define the go live architecture and establish a data migration plan as well as data readiness.

 5. Project Governance and Planning: The overall project implementation plan will be developed in this phase of SAP S/4HANA implementation readiness.
 The key objectives here is to establish the project working structure, define project organization, complete the project and resource plan, and define the approach for managing risk.